 Australian lyric soprano Kiandra Howarth was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden from 2013-15.
 Whilst on the programme Kiandra performed and understudied many roles, including: Zweiten Blumenmädchen Parsifal, Eine der Kinderstimmen Die Frau ohne Schatten, Echo Ariadne auf Naxos, Fiordiligi Così fan tutte, Contessa Ceprano Rigoletto, Giannetta and Adina L’elisir d’amore, Soeur Constance Les Dialogues des Carmélites, Fiordiligi Cosi fan tutte, Juliette Roméo et Juliette, Susanna Le Nozze di Figaro, Gilda Rigoletto, Mimi La boheme, Nannetta Falstaff, Ilia Idomeneo and Pamina Die Zauberflöte.

-Having graduated with a Bachelor of Music from the Queensland Conservatorium of Music in 2010, Kiandra then studied on the Opera Queensland Young Artist Programme and subsequently joined the company at Opera Australia.
-She was the recipient of several prizes in the prestigious 2010 Australian Singing Competition, which included a scholarship to study at the Mozarteum Institute in Salzburg, which she undertook in late 2012 after making her international debut in Tokyo, performing the role of Norina Don Pasquale for Opera Australia.
+Having graduated with a Bachelor of Music from the Queensland Conservatorium of Music in 2010, Kiandra subsequently went onto study on both the Opera Queensland (2011) and Opera Australia (2012) Young Artist Programmes.
+During this time in Australia Kiandra was awarded several prizes and awards, most notably a scholarship for one year’s study at the Mozarteum Institute in Salzburg, Austria from the Australian Singing Competition (2010), which she undertook in late 2012 after making her international debut in Tokyo, performing the role of Norina Don Pasquale for Opera Australia.

 Whilst at the Mozarteum, Kiandra performed the role of La Contessa Le Nozze di Figaro in a new production directed by the late Eike Gramss.
 Subsequently Kiandra was invited to participate in the 2013 Salzburg Festival Young Singer’s Project, performing; Konstanze Die Entführung aus dem Serail für Kinder, Pamina Die Zauberflöte für Kinder, der Friedensbote Rienzi and Una voce dal Cielo Don Carlos conducted by Sir Antonio Pappano.